Cliff Satherley: Auckland selection

-He was then selected to travel south with the Auckland side to play against King Country at the Domain in Taumarunui on Wednesday the 4th of September.
+He was then selected to travel south with the Auckland side to play against King Country at the Domain in Taumarunui on Wednesday 4 September.
 Auckland won 17 to 6 with Satherley playing in the loose forwards.
 They then travelled to New Plymouth to play Taranaki at Pukekura Park.
 Taranaki won 14 to 11 before a crowd of 5000.
 With the home side leading 11-3 Satherley “sent his backs away in a movement which ended in Charlie Cammick scoring a neat try for Auckland”.
 His final match of the season came for Auckland B against South Auckland.
 Auckland won 11 to 9 at Pukekohe.
 At Manukau's annual prize giving on November 23 at the Orpheum Hall in Onehunga, Satherley was presented with his representative cap.
 Then on January 16 he was presented with his Auckland blazer at an event held by the Auckland Rugby Union.

 In 1930 Satherley was captaining the Manukau side despite being only 23 years of age.
 He had moved to Putāruru but remarkably intended to make the trip to Auckland every weekend to play.
 He ultimately played 15 matches during the season which was once again punctuated by several representative games.
 He played 12 matches for Manukau before being selected for Auckland B to play South Auckland on July 12.
 He had been in very good form for Manukau and against the strong Ponsonby side on May 24 the Auckland Star reported “C. Satherley was a splendid example to his team, and it was his try in the first spell that gave them heart”.
 Against South Auckland at Pukekohe before a crowd of 700, Auckland B lost 12 points to 6.
 Satherley scored one of Auckland's two tries after Hira mis-fielded a kick and Satherley gained possession and crossed the line.
 It was said that he and Donald were “the only two forwards who worked really hard”.
 A week later Satherley again played for Auckland B, this time against King Country.
 The match was played at Eden Park and was a curtain-raiser to the match between Auckland and the touring British side.
 Satherley's B team thrashed King Country by 46 points to 13.
 He was involved in Auckland's first try after he made a break with Potter and they scored soon afterwards.